vutuv/vutuv/README.md

   username: "",
   password: "",
 ```
-For more information on the these settings, consult the bamboo docs [here.](https://github.com/thoughtbot/bamboo)
+For more information on the these settings, consult the [bamboo docs](https://github.com/thoughtbot/bamboo).

+# Run the application

 You should now be able to run the application by following the steps below.

-# Run the application

 ```bash
 $ cd vutuv